 So here, in no particular order, are my top 10 podcast recommendations for computer techs:

-PodNutz- A network of tech podcasts that include the flagship podcast, PodNutz, along with daily and pro versions, and many other podcasts that include topics from Linux to Android.
+A network of tech podcasts that include the flagship podcast, Podnutz and Podnutz Daily, and many other podcasts like Android App Addicts, Booknutz, MiniPC Show, and My Hard Drive Died.

-The Tech Guy- This is another offering from TwiT.tv, hosted by the man himself, Leo Laporte.
-This is his XM radio show without the commercials.
+Hosted by the man himself, Leo Laporte, this is his XM radio show without the commercials.
 Very entertaining and informative covering general tech.
+A great way to learn how to talk about tech topics with your clients.

 Many of these podcats also include forums, chat rooms, and live participation with the hosts.
 So check them out and tell ‘em Your Friendly Neighborhood Computer Guy sent ya!